ole1986/pic18f-morsecode/README.md

 To program the firmware onto your controller, all previous steps are necessary.

-Download the latest morsecode firmware located in `dist/XC8_18F87K22_BUILD/production/pic18f16K20.X.production.hex` with your raspberry pi into your favorite folder.
+Download the latest morsecode firmware [from here](https://github.com/ole1986/pic18f-morsecode/raw/master/dist/XC8_18F87K22_BUILD/production/pic18f16K20.X.production.hex) with your raspberry pi.

-Add a .pickle file into the same folder with the following content
+Add a ".pickle" file into the same folder with the following content

 ```
 DEVICE=RPI2